memory-consolidation/academic-kickstart/content/home/resultmonth.md

 active = true  # Activate this widget? true/false
 weight = 1  # Order that this section will appear.

-title = "Research highlights"
-subtitle = "A04 group: Mototaka & Larkum, 2020, published in cell"
+title = "Opemn Research tools created for the CRC" subtitle = "Optogenetic tools and data management tools"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.